Skip to content

 How to Enable or Disable Closing Warnings in Windows Terminal

-You verify WiFi 6 support on Windows 11 by checking your network adapter’s properties within Device Manager.
+Verifying WiFi 6 support on your Windows 11 PC involves checking your network adapter’s capabilities in Device Manager.

 ⚡ Quick Answer